gwezerek/technical-standards/README.md

 Page weight | 500kb  | WebPageTest      |                               | Mobile      | All
 Speed Index | 2000   | WebPageTest      | Use Dulles location on Chrome | All         | All

-- Performance reports should be sent out every month to all edit, along with descriptions of performance victories and setbacks

 ## Accessibility